HL7/davinci-crd/input/pagecontent/hooks.md

 * **MAY** describes optional behaviors that implementers are free to consider but where there is no recommendation for or against adoption.

+#### MustSupport
+Profiles in this implementation guide make use of the [mustSupport]({{site.data.fhir.path}}profiling.html#mustsupport) element.

+For CRD clients, if the client maintains the data element and surfaces it to users, then it **SHALL** be exposed in their FHIR interface when the data exists and privacy constraints permit.

+For CRD servers, the server **SHALL** leverage mustSupport elements as available and appropriate to provide decision support.

+NOTE: These requirements are somewhat different from US-Core and HRex because the implementation needs are different.
+In US-Core, there is generally an expectation for clients to modify code and persistence layers to add support mustSupport elements for supported profiles.
+This expectation does not hold for CRD.
+However, CRD does require surfacing elements in the FHIR interface if the system maintains the element.

 #### Systems